What Do We Know?

 -

 Sibling sexual harm starts earlier, lasts longer, and is more frequent and severe than other child sexual abuse.
-In half of all cases, the harm to a child begins before their 8th birthday, and lasts more than 5 years [5].
+In half of all cases, the traumatizing behavior toward a child begins before their 8th birthday, and lasts more than 5 years [5].

 -